efrainva/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+A adaptive website doesn't fit all screens it does the minimum and a fully responsive website  adapts to every size and uses viewport in the best way possible.

 2. Describe what it means to be mobile first vs desktop first.

+Mbile first websites are made starting with mobile in mind first and desktop focuses on desktops first.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+It uses multiples of 10.

 4. How would you describe preprocessing to someone new to CSS?

+it does most of the nesting for you.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+that it does most of the work for you!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up